MrPlumbum82/my_asteroids/README.md

 ##TODO
  * Implement a menu system
- * Add music to the menus and game
+ * Add music/sound effects to the menus and game
  * Add more ship types
  * Add more weapon types
  * Add more obstacles